 The SteelSeries Aerox 3 is suitable for use in the office.
 It is well-made and relatively comfortable to use for extended periods of time.
 It features a large number of programmable inputs and is Windows and Mac OS X compatible.
 Unfortunately, it’s a wired-only mouse with no endless scrolling or L/R tilt inputs on the scroll wheel.

-The SteelSeries Aerox 3 is ideal for first-person shooter games.
+The SteelSeries Aerox 3 is ideal for fps games.
 It’s small and light, with an ambidextrous design that makes it easy to use.
 Overall, the build quality is decent, however the body bends when pressed, and the cord is stiff.
 It has a short click latency and a high polling rate, and it reliably operates at the proper sensitivity level.
 The lift-off distance is rather long, which may be an issue if you often move the mouse.